cnabio/duffle/docs/101-bundle-json.md

 For convenience, if lowercase characters are used in parameter names, they will be automatically capitalized.
 This effectively makes parameter names case-insensitive.

-> The term _parameters_ indicates this specification of what can be provided to a bundle.
+> The term _parameters_ indicates the present specification of what can be provided to a bundle.
 The term _values_ is frequently used to indicate the user-supplied values which are tested against the parameter definitions.

 ### Format of Parameter Specification